restatedev/byoc/docs/deployer.md

   entry: "handler", // use the path to your service handler });

-// create a byoc cluster
+// create a Restate cluster
-const byoc = new RestateBYOC(this, "byoc", {
+const cluster = new RestateEcsFargateCluster(this, "cluster", {
   vpc,
   ...,
 });
-// give the cluster permissions to invoke your lambda service.grantInvoke(byoc)
+// give the cluster permissions to invoke your lambda service.grantInvoke(cluster)

-// create a service deployer that is in the byoc vpc const deployer = new restate.ServiceDeployer(this, "deployer", {
+// create a service deployer that is in the cluster vpc const deployer = new restate.ServiceDeployer(this, "deployer", {
-  vpc: byoc.vpc,
+  vpc: cluster.vpc,
-  vpcSubnets: byoc.vpcSubnets,
+  vpcSubnets: cluster.vpcSubnets,
-  securityGroups: byoc.securityGroups,
+  securityGroups: cluster.securityGroups,
 });
-// register the current version of the service with restate deployer.register(service.currentVersion, byoc);
+// register the current version of the service with restate deployer.register(service.currentVersion, cluster);
 ```